actions-marketplace-validations/simplyqio_publish-rubygems-action/README.md

     WORKDIR: ''
     # Optional.
 Set this variable if you have a custom release command to be invoked.
     RELEASE_COMMAND: rake release
+    # Optional.
+Set this to change the email of who signs the commit.
+    GIT_COMMITTER_EMAIL: '<>'
+    # Optional.
+Set this to change the name of who signs the commit.
+    GIT_COMMITTER_NAME: 'GitHub Actions Bot'
 ```

 # Example